Jan 14, 2023

-So the power of doing it this way is, you know, we've we've ended up creating a template that basically strips out the header, the footer, the page title and the breadcrumb.
+So the power of doing it this way is, you know, we've ended up creating a template that basically strips out the header, the BigCommerce navigation menu, the BigCommerce footer navigation, the page title, and the breadcrumb.

-So it's ready to just put whatever you want to be on the page on the page just like this.
+So it's ready to just put whatever you want to be on the page, just like this.

-And because we created this as a standalone template, you know, if I want to come in here and add another another landing page, I can come in here and say, LP two.
+And because we created this as a standalone template, you know, if I want to come in here and add another landing page, I can come in here and say LP 2.

-And I think I have to, I don't think it'll apply this template this time.
+And I think I have to; I don't think I'll apply this template this time.

 Let's just test this out real quick.

-So I click save, I want to go back into it, just verify it applied.
+So I click save; I want to go back into it; just verify it is applied.

 And yeah, I didn't apply.

-So this is how I would create a, you know, a landing page without the header or footer, all that kind of stuff, which is what direct response people love.
+So this is how I would create a landing page without the header or footer and all that kind of stuff, which is what direct response people love.

-And you could totally do that on big commerce, you could totally do it in a way that lets you use the Page Builder, you know, lets you use the WYSIWYG content, if you really want to have a page builder is really cool, especially once you look at the epic page builder widgets app, that at the time of this filming, will add all these additional apps to your site.
+And you could totally do that on Big Commerce; you could totally do it in a way that lets you use the Page Builder, you know, lets you use the WYSIWYG content.
+If you really want to have a page builder, that is really cool, especially once you look at the epic page builder widgets app, which, at the time of this filming, will add all these additional apps to your site.

 Now these ones over here, do you know our gated behind a one-time payment?

 But you know, all these over here are free and super cool, including that hero mess head that I showed you guys.